X-lab2017/open-research/MindMap/Topic.md

   - f. 演化

-    - 1. software evolution
+    - 1. Software Evolution

-    - 2. Evolution of communities of software
+    - 2. Evolution of Communities of Software

+    - 3. Evolution of Software Ecosystem

   - g. 分布
     - 1. Geography of OSS